jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 ![Alt text](https://github.com/jdcloudcom/cn/blob/codedeploy/image/CodeDeploy/rollingdeploy9.png)

 The specific steps of rolling deployment are as above.
-Another deployment is specified as below:
+Another deployment type is specified as below:

 **Blue and Green Deployment**